torch-core/tep-vault-standard/TEPs-Vault.md

     | `tonDepositGasFee` | `Coins` | Gas fee for TON deposit. |

 - **`previewJettonDepositFee`**
   - **Description**: Returns the gas fee required for depositing Jetton to the vault.
+This fee is charged by the vault contract to the `initiator`
   - **Requirements**:
     - MUST exclude forward and storage fees.
     - MUST exclude fees for subsequent contract interactions (e.g., Jetton Transfer).